 "Entry of new investigators into the ranks of independent, NIH-funded researchers is essential to the health of this country’s biomedical research enterprise…" —From the National Institutes of Health (NIH) Statement of Commitment to New and Early Stage Investigators

-National Institute on Aging’s (NIA) mission is to improve the health and well-being of older people through basic, clinical, and social and behavioral research.
+The National Institute on Aging’s (NIA) mission is to improve the health and well-being of older people through biological, clinical, and social and behavioral research.
 Part of this mission is to train and develop scientists who one day may become leaders in the field of aging research.

 NIA supports four divisions of extramural research.
 The division that most closely matches your research interest may be able to offer guidance about funding and training opportunities specific to your area of expertise.